bsherman/ublue-custom/README.md

 ## Features

-- Start with a base Fedora Silverblue 37 image
+- Uses my [silverblue-kmods image](https://github.com/bsherman/silverblue-kmods) as a base (stock Silverblue, plus nvidia and xpadneo drivers are included)
 - Removes Firefox from the base image
 - Adds the following packages to the base image:
   - distrobox